-Staff and other adults in school/UTC are well placed to observe any physical, emotional, or behavioural signs which indicate that a child may be suffering significant harm.
-The relationships between staff, students, parents, and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or Trust staff being alerted to concerns.
+Staff and other adults in school or UTC are well placed to observe any physical, emotional, or behavioural signs that indicate that a child may be suffering significant harm.
+The relationships between staff, students, parents, and the public that foster respect, confidence, and trust can lead to disclosures of abuse and/or trust staff being alerted to concerns.
+Harm can include ill-